 The SPAC alternative also gives rise to a number of unique challenges which potential target companies must consider before jumping on the SPAC bandwagon.
 Chief among these is that the target must put their faith in a single company and management team.
 Therefore, the target’s freedom, in particular when determining how much capital it is looking to raise, is a double-edged sword: it comes at the cost of the greater security offered by traditional IPOs.

-This is frequently done in media coverage, even byfinancial services companies.
-See, for example, Equiniti: commenting on
+This is frequently done in media coverage, even by financial services companies.

 Klausner and Ohlrogge, “A Sober look at SPACs”.

 As a form of blank check company with new investor protections (see, in particular, the redemption option, as discussed in the second installment in this series: ‘SPACto basics (II): investor perspective’).

 Derek K. Heyman, “From Blank Check to SPAC: the Regulator's Response to the Market, and the Market's Response to the Regulation”, Entrepreneurial Business Law Journal, vol. 2, no. 1 (2007), 531-552, available at: https://kb.osu.edu/bitstream/handle/1811/78301/OSBLJ_V2N1_531.pdf?sequence=1&isAllowed=y.